 By changing from three to two lead tracks on the shift drum, we’ve improved the shift feel between second and third gears.

 Talk about smart: The CRF250RX features an ECU with special engine mapping for each gear.
 You can’t give an inch in this class, so having your engine deliver optimal power for each gear choice is one of the features that separates CRF250RX riders from the rest.

 Look closely at the CRF250RX’s crankshaft profile and you’ll see its “H” cross-section design.
 What’s up with that?
 Just like a structural “I” beam in an aircraft wing or a skyscraper, it boosts strength and cuts weight over a conventional crank’s shape—a big deal when you consider this part spins at over 14,000 rpm!

-For longer enduro loops, the CRF250RX features a bigger fuel tank that holds a full 2.25 gallons.
+For longer enduro loops, the CRF250RX features a large resin fuel tank that holds over two gallons.

 Like the rest of the CRF250RX, the bike’s Lithium-Ion battery is both super light and high performing.
 In fact, it weighs less than half the weight of a conventional lead-acid battery.

 The 2022 CRF250RX uses a shared engine/transmission oiling design.
 Why?
 Combining the two systems shaves weight and helps make the engine more compact, especially when it comes to placing the right-side cam drive and the clutch so close together.